B-Rich/err-seat/README.md

 ## misc
 only tested against discord.py with errbot 4.1.3+.
 Keep in mind that eve api and seat api data is delayed.

+## Contact
+If you got questions catch me on gitter https://gitter.im/errbotio/errbot